So you’re thinking of a sustainable way to supplement your diet with greens and you’ve been…

 Water the plants and include 2 inches of acidic mulch to the surface.
 Mulching helps maintain the soil’s pH, it’s moisture and also prevents weeds from developing in the area.

-Step 4: Plant care
+Step 4: Blueberry Plant Care

 Once you’ve planted the blueberries, they won’t ask for much pampering.
 Here are a couple of things you’ll need to take care of regularly: